Pool Volume Calculator guide

 • Cubic feet shows the intermediate volume before gallon conversion.

-• Shape factor shows whether the calculator used a rectangle or rounded shape adjustment.
+• Shape factor shows whether the calculator used a rectangle factor of 1 or the rounded-shape factor.

 Common mistakes to avoid

-• Do not use maximum depth when the pool has a shallow end; use average depth.
+• Do not use maximum depth when the pool has a shallow end.
+Use average water depth.

 • Do not ignore benches, steps, curves, and waterline height.

-• Use measured water testing and product labels for chemical dosing decisions.
+• Use measured water testing and product labels before making chemical dosing decisions.

 Research and references